Södertälje BBK: The SBBK period

 In 1968 KFUM decided to shut down the basketball section due partly to economic problems and a bit too wild parties.
 The deficit after the season 1967-1968 was 2889 kr (300 US-dollars).
 The youths gathered in the KFUM club house to find a way to save the basketball in Södertälje.
 A new organisation was founded and was called Södertälje Basketboll Klubb (SBBK).
 Benny Johansson was the founder.
 Benny wrote a letter to his 30 players asking if basketball should continue or not.
 He got 27 positive answers.

 On 6 August 1968 KFUM held a meeting where they closed down the basketball section.
 Later that night SBBK, which it was called from the start, had a meeting where they gathered 25 players and decided that they would call themselves SBBK.
 They announced Benny Johannson as chairman, Peter Sund as cashier and May Ohlsson as secretary.
 KFUM's administration supplied some used equipment including a Hippo - the men's teams mascot.

 The development is now increasing rapidly.
 The women's team plays its first season in Elitserien (The elites league) 1971 and the men's team in 1973.
 After falling out of the league after the first season the team climbed back again.
 1972 the SDV was founded and 400 young players enrolled to the organization the first week.

-1977 the women wins it first championship, the first of eight in a row.
+In 1977 the women's team won its first championship, the first of eight in a row.
 The dominating players of the team were Ann-Marie Wikner, Britt-Marie Andersson and Kicki Johansson.
-The same year, the men's team, Södertälje Kings, loses in the final against Alvik, but the games is watched by 6,414 people (a new record) in Scaniarinken.
-1978 the men's team won its first gold after beating Alvik 3 games to 2.
+That same year, the men's team, Södertälje Kings, lost in the final against Alvik, but the game was watched by 6,414 people (a new record) in Scaniarinken.
+In 1978 the men's team won its first gold after beating Alvik 3 games to 2.
 (Game 5 in a packed Eriksdalshall).

 Another important part of SBBK's history is when Täljehallen was opened in 1984 and the team got access to three basketball courts and stands.
 A facility with a capacity of 2000 people.